 Tint #2 60ml of strawberry tint with 20mL of vinegar

 Tint #3 80ml of strawberry tint with 2 grams of alum

-The reasoning behind the vinegar and alum was that perhaps these ingredients would bond to tint to the film better and is based on my knowledge of fabrics and yarns (not that they are related film) and it was a place to start from.
+The reasoning behind the vinegar and alum was that perhaps these ingredients would bond the tint to the film better and is based on my knowledge of fabrics and yarns (not that yarn and film are related - but maybe that theory would work) and it was a place to start from.
 Alum and vinegar often act as mordant that fixes the dye to the fabric.
 Alum (potassium aluminum sulfate) can be found in the spice isle of the grocery store and is used in pickling (food preservation).

 Tint #1 provided the optimum conditions for mold growth!

 Today I tried an modified eco-reversal bleach recipe with the kale developer to see if I could get rid of the flecks.

 210 ml H2O2 (35% hydrogen peroxide)

 720 ml H2O (water)

 This made the "flecks" in the image smaller but they are still there.